-The tool is advisory only to assist trans-regional planners and all parties involved in risk management in the SUDOE region.
+The tool is advisory only to assist regional planners and all parties involved in risk management in the Basque Country.
 There is no regulatory framework at present.

 Human resources requirements

 In order to analyze the resulting data and interpret the maps at different levels of susceptibility, personnel with technical knowledge is needed.